Words With Friends Rules: A Quick Start Guide

 The game board: There are 225 spaces on the 15 x 15 grid.
 Play letter tiles horizontally or vertically to form words.

 Your letter rack: You keep seven letter tiles on your rack for each turn.
-When you play three letter tiles in a turn, for example, you’ll automatically get three new letter tiles from the tile bag for your next turn.
+When you play five tiles to create a five-letter word in a turn, for example, you’ll automatically get five new letter tiles from the tile bag for your next turn.

 The tile bag: The game has a total of 104 letter tiles.
 Each player starts with seven, refilling their rack from the bag until it is empty.